StockSharp/AlgoTrading/API/2901-3000/2938_Crossing_Moving_Average/README.md

 - Conversion of the MetaTrader 5 expert advisor **"Crossing Moving Average (barabashkakvn's edition)"** from the `MQL/21515` source.
 - Implements the logic on top of the StockSharp high-level API with candle subscriptions and indicator binding.
 - Designed for instruments where momentum and moving average crossovers capture trend reversals.
-- This package contains only the C# version.
-A Python translation is intentionally omitted as requested.
+- Implementations are available in both C# and Python.

 ## Core Idea
 The strategy monitors two configurable moving averages (fast and slow) with optional forward shifts and combines their crossover with a momentum confirmation filter.
 A trade is opened only when: